Trips & Expeditions

 Sport is another area where pupils get to travel and play competitive sport either in the UK or overseas.
 Sports tours for boys and girls have taken place to Australia, South Africa, Samoa, New Zealand, Holland and Spain.

 The two annual skiing trips and adventure activities such as kayaking, rock-climbing and the annual walking expedition are all in addition to our daily activities programme within school.
-The ski trips – one for junior and Year 6 pupils to French resort of Courcheval, and a Sixth Form trip to Kitzbuhel, in Austria – are run by qualified staff, Mr Bishop who holds ISIA Mountain Safety (Off Piste) certification and Mr Nicholson, who a fully qualified Alpine Ski Leader.
+The ski trips are run by qualified staff, Mr Bishop who holds ISIA Mountain Safety (Off Piste) certification and Mr Nicholson, who is a fully qualified Alpine Ski Leader.